khofstadter/bcmi.khofstadter.com/README.md

 * shall I write something for Medium?

 ## vis.js
+workflow:
+- create CSV file with data;
+- convert CSV to JSON
+- upload JSON;

+have managed to include vis.js (only html, not md) in jekyll website bcmi.khofstadter.info/timeline.html (todo: use some styling from default css in the vis.js so that they look similar a bit)
 * link: https://visjs.github.io/vis-timeline/examples/timeline/items/htmlContents.html
 * tooltip when hover: https://visjs.github.io/vis-timeline/examples/timeline/items/tooltip.html (might not work when using phone)
 * select groups: